plengqui/SportidentTinymesh/RadioUnit/NeededComponents.md

 https://www.digikey.se/product-detail/en/taoglas-limited/FW.80.SMA.M/931-1195-ND/3664652

-RC1701HP-TM	Tinymesh transciever module http://www.actesolutions.se/sv/produkt/rcxxxx-tm (need to order via a company or organization)
+RC1701HP-TM	Tinymesh transciever module http://www.actesolutions.se/sv/produkt/rcxxxx-tm (See how to order from Sweden below.)

 https://www.digikey.com/product-detail/en/radiocrafts-as/RC1701HP-TM-DK/RC1701HP-TM-DK-ND/7100561
 https://www.digikey.com/product-detail/en/radiocrafts-as/RC1701HP-TM/RC1701HP-TM-ND/7100560
 (not possible to ship to sweden)
-A demo kit is easiest to use for the Gateway, since it is a ready made appliance that you just connect to the PC with USB.
-But you could also design and build your own using a USB-to-UART cable and a Tinymesh module.
+I used a demo kit RC1701HP-TM-DK for the Gateway, since it is a ready made appliance that you just connect to the PC with USB.
+A demo kit comes with 3 units and costs about 320 USD.
+But you could also design and build your own gateway unit using a Teensy (which just passes serial straight through) and a Tinymesh module.

 Teensy-LC
 https://www.electrokit.com/teensy-lc.52909